daormar/debasher/doc/design_doc_resident.md

   top of that (see below).
 What actually stops the node, and later resumes the program by relaunching every node, is a **stop signal** (see below), decided entirely outside the barrier protocol.
-- **halted marker** (marca de halted): the file `halted` that a node writes in its own `execdir` (atomically, like a checkpoint, but never schema-versioned or pruned) when a halt round closes, holding that round's epoch as plain text.
-Read by nothing inside the node itself (in memory, `_halted` already keeps the same incarnation from opening another round, see "State variables, at a glance"); it exists only for an external actor with no other view of the node's state, such as the tool a stop signal comes from, to notice that this incarnation has nothing further to send and it is safe to stop it.
+- **halted marker** (marca de halted): the file `halted` (`halted_<idx>` for a task of an array, see execdir) that a node writes in its own `execdir` (atomically, like a checkpoint, but never schema-versioned or pruned) when a halt round closes, holding that round's epoch as plain text.
+Read by nothing inside the node itself (in memory, `_halted` already keeps the same incarnation from opening another round, see "State variables, at a glance");
+  it exists only for an external actor with no other view of the node's state, such as the tool a stop signal comes from, to notice that this incarnation has nothing further to send and it is safe to stop it.
 - **stop signal**: `SIGTERM`, sent to a node's whole process group (the same group `debasher_stop` already reaches with `SIGKILL`, see `debasher::_stop_pid`), which is what actually ends a node's `run()`